merzlab/QUICK-docs/docs/source/developer-guide.rst

 Note 1: Current version of QUICK (v21.03) ERI engine only support basis functions up to *d*.
 Therefore, do not add high angular momentum basis sets and attempt to use f/g functions.

 Note 2: ECPs are not supported by QUICK-21.03.
-Therefore care must be taken not to add elements that require ECPs and use.
+Therefore care must be taken not to add elements that require ECPs as this would lead to wrong results.

 Adding new test cases into test suite
 -------------------------------------

-In order to add new test cases into QUICK test suite, one must follow 3 steps.
+In order to add new test cases into the QUICK test suite, one must follow 3 steps.
 First, the test input and reference output file should be added into $QUICK_HOME/test and $QUICK_HOME/test/saved directories respectively.
 Make sure to adhere to following naming convention.